 I chose to study at the University of Sunderland because I've set up home here.
 I grew up in Sunderland Local Authority care and believe in supporting your local authority, which meant Sunderland was the place I wanted to study, even at the very start of my Higher Education journey.
 I am now studying my third degree here.

 I always planned to go far with my educational success.
 I never wanted to be part of the statistics of growing up in foster care and was determined to do well for myself to break the domino effect that was running through my family.

-The financial aspect of support that I've recieved from the We Care Team has been absolutely phenomenal and had this support not been available, I wouldn't have been able to complete my PGCE or gone onto my masters without it!
-My education would have been halted at my undergraduate degree.
-I feel extremely grateful for this support.
-I've also recieved further financial support during lockdown and been offered support through virtual cuppas, group chats and Teams video calls.
+The financial aspect of support that I've received from the We Care Team has been absolutely phenomenal and had this support not been available, I wouldn't have been able to complete my PGCE or gone onto my masters!
+My education would have been halted at my undergraduate degree, so I feel extremely grateful for this support.
+I've also received further financial support during the global pandemic and been offered support through virtual cuppas, group chats and Teams video calls.

-My advice to prospective students would be don't hesitate to ask for help or support, you aren't alone, and to use every resource and support available.
+My advice to prospective students would be, don't hesitate to ask for help or support because you aren't alone, and to use every resource available.
 Take advantage of everything you are offered as it's there for a reason and to make your student life easier and successful!

-My time at the University of Sunderland has been a complete adrenaline roller coaster and life-changing in the most positive way imaginable."
+My time at Sunderland has been a complete roller coaster and life-changing in the most positive way imaginable."

 Published 27 October 2020